 |Kaye A. Thomas|

 Editor's Note: The tax-code provision for refundable AMT credits was not extended by the American Taxpayer Relief Act of 2012.
+Therefore, the refundable AMT credit became unavailable after 2012.
 Unless the rules are extended, AMT credits created in 2009 or later are not eligible for the refundable AMT credit.
-Therefore, the refundable AMT credit is not available for the 2013 tax year and later years.

 On this topic, myStockOptions.com is delighted to have the following contribution by Kaye Thomas, author of the book Consider Your Options, available from Fairmark Press.
 His two articles (see also the first article) give complete coverage of the refundable AMT credit, which provides a way for many people to use more of the AMT credit than under the regular rules.
 For an update by Kaye Thomas on the AMT credit after ATRA, see Last Call For Refundable AMT Credit at Fairmark.com.